Video Anomaly Detection in 10 Years: A Survey and Outlook

 A notable aspect to consider is the wide array of feature extractors utilized in these studies.
 Ranging from simpler methods like 3D cube gradient with Principal Component Analysis (PCA) to more sophisticated deep learning architectures such as Convolutional Auto Encoders (CAE), 3D Convolutional Networks (C3D), Temporal Segment Networks (TSN), Inflated 3D ConvNet (I3D), and CLIP, the diversity in approaches underscores the intricate nature of the VAD task, emphasizing the necessity for tailored methodologies to address diverse scenarios.

 Another critical facet of the analysis pertains to performance metrics, particularly the Area Under the Curve (AUC) scores across different datasets, indicating notable enhancements in model performance over time.
 This trend not only signifies advancements in methodological efficacy but also underscores the increasing accuracy and reliability of anomaly detection systems.
-Leading models, notably recent ones like ``CLIP-TSA" published in 2023, exhibit exceptionally high AUC scores, illustrating the rapid progress achieved in recent years, particularly with the integration of advanced techniques from Natural Language Processing (NLP) into models like CLIP, BLIP, and GPT.
+Leading models, notably recent ones like ``CLIP-TSA" \cite{CLIPTSA} published in 2023, exhibit exceptionally high AUC scores, illustrating the rapid progress achieved in recent years, particularly with the integration of advanced techniques from Natural Language Processing (NLP) into models like CLIP, BLIP, and GPT.
 A novel approach that utilized the vision language models is \cite{yang2024text}, published in 2024, which outperformed the CLIP-TSA over two datasets as shown in Table \ref{tab:bench}.
 Based on the SOTA comparison, it is evident that Vision-language-based approaches are currently at the forefront of the VAD research.

 However, the analysis reveals several instances of missing data.
 These gaps across various methodologies and datasets highlight the necessity for more comprehensive benchmarking efforts.
 Addressing such gaps is crucial to foster a deeper understanding and facilitate meaningful comparisons among different anomaly detection methods, ultimately advancing the field.